Convert text to date

 To convert dates in place by adding zero, try Paste Special:

-Add a zero to an unused cell and copy to the clipboard
+- Enter zero (0) in an unused cell and copy to the clipboard

 where A1 contains an unrecognized date.

 Another way to get Excel to recognize dates is to use the Text to Columns Feature: